nicksheerin/nick_sheerin/_pages/teaching.md

 <img align="right" width="25%" src="../images/teaching/prosthesis_sit.png">

 At Georgia Tech I was a graduate student mentor for the Vertically Integrated Projects (VIP) program.
-Specifically, I led the powered prosthesis team for ~ 5 years.
-I was able to mentor over 75 students over my PhD career.
+Specifically, I led the powered prosthesis team for ~5.5 years.
+I was able to mentor over 75 students over my Ph.D. career.
 I taught students each semester with design, control, signal processing, machine learning, and evaluation of our powered prosthetic devices.
-Specifically my team was able to win 1st place at the campus-wide, regional, & global 2020 VIP Consortium Innovation Competition over the span of a couple years.
+Specifically my team was able to win 1<sup>st</sup> place at the campus-wide, regional, & global 2020 VIP Consortium Innovation Competition over the span of a couple years.
 The winning video can be found [here](https://www.youtube.com/watch?v=Fic5vz3W6CI&t=2s).

-&nbsp;
 &nbsp;
 &nbsp;